jlaumonier/mlsurvey/doc/projectmanagement.md

 * Visualization : interface display one result
 * Visualization : interface display multiple results
 * Bug : Visualization workflow crash for more than 2 classes with algorithm with decision_boundary
+* Invert parameters of assertions in tests assertEqual (expected, actual)